- Handsome looks

 2020 Honda Pilot

 The 2020 Honda Pilot is one of the safest picks among family crossovers.

 Federal and independent testers agree that the 2020 Honda Pilot is safe in a crash.

-The family crossover netted a five-star overall rating by federal regulators and the IIHS gave it a Top Safety Pick award for 2019, which we expect to carry over to this year.
-That’s an 8 on our scale.
+The family crossover netted a five-star overall rating by federal regulators and the IIHS gave it top "Good" scores in its crash tests.
+That’s a 7 on our scale.
 (Read more about how we rate cars.)

 In addition to front and side curtain airbags, the Pilot is equipped with a suite of active safety features that are standard on every model.
 Forward-collision warnings with automatic emergency braking, adaptive cruise control, and active lane control come standard, even on base models.
 Pilot EX and higher models get standard blind-spot monitors.

 The IIHS rated the Pilot’s automatic emergency braking “Superior” and noted that the Pilot avoided front crashes at 12 mph and slowed the crossover by 12 mph in the 25-mph test.

 Outward vision in the Pilot is generally good, although it’s a long look out the back windows.

 Touring, Elite, and Black Edition models are equipped with uprated headlights that rate better by the IIHS.
 The standard headlights on most models rate “Acceptable.”